King Snake: Fictional character biography

 Edmund Dorrance is a member of the Royal Artillery who works as a mercenary, assisting anti-communism operations.
 While in Santa Prisca, Dorrance is attacked and blinded by gunfire.
 He flees the country, leaving behind a fellow rebel with whom he had had a one-night stand and subsequently impregnated.
 The woman and her son are imprisoned for Edmund's crimes, with the child growing up in prison to become Bane.

 After escaping from Santa Prisca, Dorrance moves to Hong Kong and establishes himself as a drug dealer known as King Snake, masquerading as a legitimate businessman.
 Lady Shiva pursues King Snake, wishing to face him in battle due to his martial arts prowess.
 Shiva and Robin attack King Snake, who breaks his back after falling off a building.

 King Snake later recovers and has his spine reinforced with steel.
 He joins the terrorist cult Kobra and attempts to become its leader, known as Lord Naja-Naja.
 King Snake has his eyes healed using a Lazarus Pit, but is blinded again by Robin.
 After learning that King Snake is his father, Bane tracks him down and battles him.
 Bane attempts to kill King Snake several times, but refrains from doing so.
-In the resulting struggle, King Snake falls down a deep crevice towards his death.
+In the resulting struggle despite the arrival of Batman and Robin, King Snake falls down a deep crevice towards his death.

-During the 2009 storyline "Blackest Night", King Snake is temporarily resurrected by a black power ring and becomes a Black Lantern.
-He is permanently resurrected following The New 52 and DC Rebirth relaunches, which rebooted the continuity of the DC universe.
+During the 2009 storyline "Blackest Night", King Snake was resurrected as a member of the Black Lantern Corps.
+King Snake returned following "The New 52" and "DC Rebirth" relaunches, which rebooted the continuity of the DC universe.

 Powers and abilities

 King Snake has no superhuman powers.
 However, he is a master of several of the world's most deadly martial arts.
 After being blinded during an operation in Santa Prisca, he hones his other senses to compensate.
+In addition, he also has a steel-reinforced spine.